ahives/HareDu3/docs/node-health.md

 # Get Node Health Details

 The Broker API allows you to get health details of a RabbitMQ node.
 To do so is pretty simple with HareDu 4.
-You can do it yourself or the DI way.

-**Microsoft DI**

 ```c#
 var result = await _services.GetService<IBrokerFactory>()